Azure-Samples/explore-iot-operations/README.md

 > [!IMPORTANT]
 > Codespaces are easy to setup quickly and tear down later, but they're not suitable for performance evaluation or scale testing.
 For those scenarios, use a validated environment from the official documentation.
 >
-> Azure IoT Operations is currently in preview and not recommended for production use no matter the environment.

 ## Getting Started